Teaching Assistants and Sessional Lecturers at the University of Guelph

 You have a right to a workplace free of harassment and discrimination.
 If you experience discrimination, document what happened and contact your union representative as soon

 as possible.
 If you are under immediate threat or your safety is at risk, immediately report the incident to your supervisor or campus police and contact your union representative as soon as possible.
 If your safety is at risk, you have the right to refuse work.

-What are the limits for the hours I can work as a GTA, GSA or UTA?
+What are the limits for the hours

 There are regulations in the Collective Agreement (CA) and in the Employment Standards Act (ESA) that protect you from being overworked during a day, a week, or the term of the contract.